Weekly Market Review – January 25, 2025

 Natural Gas

-For the report week from Wednesday, September 4 to Wednesday, September 11, 2024, the Henry Hub spot price rose by $0.08 from $2.06 per million British thermal units (MMBtu) to $2.14/MMBtu.
-Concerning Henry Hub futures, the price of the October 2024 NYMEX contract increased by $0.125 from $2.145/MMBtu at the start of the report week to $2.270/MMBtu at the week’s end.
-The price of the 12-month strip averaging October 2024 through September 2025 futures contracts increased by $0.025 to $2.959/MMBtu.
-Regional natural gas spot price changes were mixed this report week, ranging from an increase of $0.12 at FGT Citygate to a decrease of $1.07 at both the Waha Hub and Northwest Sumas.
+For the report week beginning Wednesday, December 11, and ending Wednesday, December 18, 2024, the Henry Hub spot price fell by $0.09 from $3.11 per million British thermal units (MMBtu) to $3.02/MMBtu.
+Regarding the Henry Hub futures, the price of the January 2025 NYMEX contract was generally unchanged from $3.378/MMBtu to $3.374/MMBtu for the report week.
+The price of the 12-month strip averaging January 2025 through December 2025 futures contracts declined by $0.05 to $3.232/MMBtu.
+At most locations this report week, natural gas spot prices fell.
+Price changes ranged from a decline of $6.99 at the Algonquin Citygate to an advance of $0.07 at the Waha Hub.

 International natural gas futures prices decreased this report week.
-Weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia decreased $0.15 to a weekly average of $13.78/MMBtu.
-Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands, the most liquid natural gas market in Europe, decreased by $0.52 to a weekly average of $11.76/MMBtu.
-In the week last year corresponding to this report week (from September 6 to September 13), the prices were $13.36/MMBtu in East Asia and $10.99/MMBtu at the TTF.
+The weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia fell by $1.26/MMBtu to a weekly average of $13.78/MMBtu.
+Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands declined by $1.38/MMBtu to a weekly average of $12.73/MMBtu.
+In the week last year corresponding to this report week (beginning December 13 and ending December 20, 2023), the prices were $13.30/MMBtu in East Asia and $10.89/MMBtu at the TTF.

 World Markets